KLOE-2The KLOE-2 experiment

 The KLOE detector has been first taking data in the years 2004-2005, collecting a sample of about 2.5 fb-1 of data which provided numerous physical results and whose many analyses are still in progress.
 In the past years both the DAФNE accelerator and the KLOE setup have been upgraded. and KLOE was.
-The detector, improved and equipped with additional subdetectors, has started its new operation in 2015 as the KLOE-2 experiment and is presently taking data with the aim of collecting a sample of about 5 fb-1 which will allow for exciting physics searches as well as for improving the precision of previous KLOE results and the sensitivity in searches of discrete symmetries’ violation searches.
-The Cracow Subgroup of the KLOE-2 Collaboration takes an active part in preparation of the new KLOE-2 detectors and the present data-taking campaign.
-Moreover, the already collected KLOE is analyzed by the Cracow group members with respect to several physical studies briefly described below.
+The detector, improved and equipped with additional subdetectors, has started its new operation in 2015 as the KLOE-2 experiment and has been taking data until 2018, collecting a sample of about 5 fb-1 which allows for exciting physics searches as well as for improving the precision of previous KLOE results and the sensitivity in searches of discrete symmetries’ violation searches.
+The Cracow Subgroup of the KLOE-2 Collaboration took an active part in preparation of the new KLOE-2 detectors and the data-taking campaign.
+Presently,the collected KLOE and KLOE-2 data is analyzed by the Cracow group members with respect to several physical studies briefly described below.

 Determination of the branching ratio and charge asymmetry for the KS semileptonic decays

 One of possible tests of the CPT symmetry is based on a comparison between charge asymmetries in semileptonic decays of the short-lived kaon (KS) and the long-lived kaon (KL).